5 Ways Your HRMS Hinders Data-Driven Decision Making

-When analytics is built as a “nice-to-have” rather than a strategic business tool, your HRMS will lack critical features, such as a multi-dimensional analysis system, predictive analytics, modern analytics technology such as in-memory processing, full ad-hoc capabilities, and/or workforce planning technology.
+When analytics is built as a “nice-to-have” rather than a strategic business tool, your HRMS will lack critical features, such as a multi-dimensional analysis system, predictive analytics, in-memory processing, full ad-hoc capabilities, and/or workforce planning technology.

 Multi-dimensional analysis, for example, is vital because it looks at multiple attributes of data at the same time and provides accurate insights.
 Without this feature, HR can’t drill into the specifics of things like turnover, absence, and promotion, and will be unable to identify insights that lead to improvements.

 Truth #4: Your HRMS Can’t Connect To Business Outcomes

 No HRMS can directly connect workforce decisions with business results without a costly data warehouse, manual effort, coding, and/or hiring external consultants — and the costs add up, and up, and up.